 In the starting, the motor is subjected to Cogging.
 This can be reduced by skewing the rotor bars and by having the rotor slots not exact multiples of the number of poles.

 The rotor of a Reluctance Motor is unexcited, therefore, the power factor is low as compared to the induction motor.
 As the motor has no DC field excitation so the output of a reluctance motor is reduced.
 Hence, the size of the motor is large as compared to the synchronous motor.

 Applications of a Reluctance Motor

 The various applications of the Reluctance Motor are as follows:

 - Simple construction as there are no slip rings, no brushes, and no DC field windings.

 - Low cost

 - Maintenance is easy.

-- It is used for many constant speed applications such as electric clock timer, signaling devices, recording instruments etc.
+- It is used for many constant speed applications such as electric clock timers, signaling devices, recording instruments, etc.